mrlhansen/YaHMC/README.md

 * The code is not optimised when using real representations (such as the Adjoint representation).
 Even when the representation is real, the matrices in the Dirac operator are complex (but with the imaginary part being zero).
 * It is possible to run some check routines by adding the "--run-checks" argument to the main simulation program.
 The program exits when the checks have finished.
 * All inverter precisions are specified in terms of the squared relative error, hence the maximal precision is around 1e-30.
+* When using SF boundary conditions, in the configuration file, the time direction should be T+2 to accommodate the boundary time slice.
+* At the moment the code is written such that the gauge must be integrated on level 0 and the fermions must be integrated on level 1 or higher.

 ## Disclaimer
 The code is provided "as-is" without warranty of any kind.
 Under no circumstance does the author guarantee that the code produce useful or even correct results.
 However, if you discover a bug in the code, feel free to report it.